-Many historical places are venues for cultural events, particularly for the Moselle music festival, which is the oldest of its kind in Germany as well as the biggest internationally oriented festival in Rhineland-Palatinate.
-In addition, there are also traditionally rooted things to do and see, such as Passion Plays and Moselle operettas.
-But time has certainly not stood still: for example, ultra-modern wineries have won architecture prizes, sculpture trails line the river bank and every two years, Winningen, a town on the Moselle, organises spectacular art festivals.
+Many historical places are venues for cultural events, particularly for the Mosel music festival, which is the oldest of its kind in Germany as well as the biggest internationally oriented festival in Rhineland-Palatinate.
+In addition, there are also traditionally rooted things to do and see, such as Passion Plays and Mosel operettas.
+But time has certainly not stood still: for example, ultra-modern wineries have won architecture prizes, sculpture trails line the river bank and every two years, Winningen, a town on the Mosel, organises spectacular art festivals.